tgbugs/pyontutils/README.md

 pyontutils provides a set of scripts that are useful for maintaining and managing ontologies using git, and making them available via SciGraph.
 Note that if you choose the development installation option you will need to `ln -sT` the scripts to your preferred bin folder.
+For the full list please see the [documentation](http://ontology.doc/pyontutils/docstrings.html).
 1. [ttlfmt](pyontutils/ttlfmt.py)
 	Reserialize ontology files using deterministic turtle ([spec](docs/ttlser.md)).
 2. [ontutils](pyontutils/ontutils.py)